National-Node-Net/node-lib/docs/telemetry.md

 ### Counts for Adapters and Projectors

-ianode-lib will automatically count read, processed, and output records, but there are some situations where the decision made by an action cannot be captured automatically by ianode-lib.
+ia-map-lib will automatically count read, processed, and output records, but there are some situations where the decision made by an action cannot be captured automatically by ia-map-lib.

-* ianode-lib cannot automatically count when an adapter has read a record or processed a record that it then discards.
+* ia-map-lib cannot automatically count when an adapter has read a record or processed a record that it then discards.
-* ianode-lib cannot automatically determine if a projector output a record or not.
+* ia-map-lib cannot automatically determine if a projector output a record or not.

-A user must therefore tell ianode-lib when one of these events occur.
+A user must therefore tell ia-map-lib when one of these events occur.
 ```python
 def adapter_function() -> Record: